hzschie/stockmapper/README.markdown

 Generalize "stocks" to "components"(?)
 52wk lo/hi is not very well generalized.
-Uses the blufin json structure instead of StockMapper's If data timestamp same as what client has, skip the update Make search dropdown not be globally fixed.
-Instead, hide overlay when field is focused or typed into.
+Uses the blufin json structure instead of StockMapper's If data timestamp same as what client has, skip the update

 ## Deploy checklist